 Our next escalation alternative is to Thwart our opponent’s actions.
 We seek to disrupt what they are attempting.
 This prevents the initial strike from occurring and is also used to keep the opponent from striking at us again.
 There are many ways to perform a thwarting action which may range from a soft pressing action to a hard and directed percussive strike.
 Generally speaking our goal is not to harm the opponent but to ensure their attempted offensive actions prove ineffectual.

 The ETD model need not be employed only at the start of a conflict.
 You can and should employ it throughout the entire sequence of events.
-You use the model to decide what type and level of activity you want use next.
-Every movement and shift in postures and positions affords you the opportunity to consider which of the three elements of this model is most appropriate.
+You use the model to decide what type and level of activity you want to employ next.
+Every movement and shift in postures and positions allows you to consider which of the three elements of this model is most appropriate.
 You then employ your best option and start considering which of the three options is best suited for your next eventuality.

 In this way the ETD model is continuous and dynamic.
 You always have the possibility of using any of these three elements at any moment in time.
 Which you elect to use is determined largely by circumstance and your intent.